 Speaking of health, have you ever gone to the doctor about a particular symptom (like a cough, back pain, labored breathing, etc.), only to be told you need to lose weight?
 This is NOT appropriate!

 Like any profession, there are many excellent doctors and then there are some that can’t look past their own outdated opinions or prejudice.
 I’ve heard too many stories about someone going to their doctor because of a sore throat and being told to lose weight.
 Really, for a sore throat!
 And don’t get me started on the futility of forcing patients to be weighed regardless of their reasons for visiting.
-(You can say you don’t want to be weighed – you are the customer!)
+(Pro tip: you can refuse to be weighed – you are the customer!)

 If your concerns are glossed over when you go to the doctor, and you’re told you just need to lose weight, it’s time to find another doctor!
 Everyone deserves respect and to be listened to by their health professionals.